CSPM Best practices (and mistakes to avoid)

 • Quantify risk and prioritise security violations

-• Need to identify the most urgent security issues quickly.
+• We need to identify the most urgent security issues quickly.

 • Enforce security checks in application development pipelines